PayString/rfcs/src/spec/payid-easy-checkout.md

 The receiver client must parse this response, and find a link whose "rel" field has a value of "https://payid.org/ns/payid-easy-checkout/1.0".
 Any link with this relation MUST have a corresponding PayID Easy Checkout URI Template, as defined in section (TODO: link to template syntax) of this document.

-### Step 4: Assembling PayID Easy Checkout URL
-The PayID Easy Checkout URL is constructed by applying the values corresponding to the variables specified in section (TODO: link to template section) to the PayID Easy Checkout URI Template.

-The PayID Checkout URI template MAY not contain the complete set of variables specified in section (TODO link section) of this document.
-However, PayID Easy Checkout clients MUST replace each variable present in the template URI with a value.
-It is RECOMMENDED that PayID Easy Checkout clients have values available for every variable defined, in the case that the PayID Easy Checkout URI Template contains the complete set of specified variables.

-The result of replacing all template variables in the PayID Easy Checkout URI Template with values is a PayID Easy Checkout URL.
-Once obtained, PayID Easy Checkout Discovery is considered to have completed successfully.
+Once a PayID Easy Checkout URI Template has been obtained by the client, PayID Easy Checkout Discovery is considered to be complete.

 ### Template Syntax
 This specification defines a simple template syntax for PayID Easy Checkout URI Template